EduGonO/scenariOS/README.md

 MISTRAL_API_KEY=your_key npm run inspector
 ```

-Point the inspector's streamable URL at `http://localhost:3000/mcp` (or your deployed endpoint) and call tools such as `calendar_suggest`, `map_search`, `weather_forecast`, or any of the scene query helpers to drive scheduling decisions from Le Chat.
+Point the inspector's streamable URL at `http://localhost:3000/mcp` (or your deployed endpoint) and call tools such as `calendar_suggest`, `map_search`, `weather_forecast` or any of the scene query helpers to drive scheduling decisions from Le Chat.